GeorgeSpiller/Physarium-Simulation-Model/README.md

 **AGENT_sensorOffsetDst** \
 How far away the sensors (F) are from each agent. \
 **AGENT_sensorAngleSpacing** \
-The angle difference in degrees, of the FL and FR sensor from F sensor of each agent. \
+The angle difference in degrees of the FL and FR sensor from the F sensor of each agent. \
 **AGENT_sensorSize** \
-The size of sesor samplying area (always square).
-WARNING: changing this can greatly decrease performance, but will allow each agent to 'see' more of their enviroment, and therefore tends to improve following behaviour. \
+The size of the sensor sampling area (always square).
+WARNING: changing this can greatly decrease performance, but will allow each agent to 'see' more of their environment, and therefore tends to improve following behavior. \
 **NUMBER_OF_AGENTS** \
 The number of agents to spawn in the simulation.
-This should always multiples of 64: 50048, 60032, 70016, 80000, 90048, 100032, ..., 499008.
+This should always be multiples of 64: 50048, 60032, 70016, 80000, 90048, 100032, ..., 499008.

 ## Roadmap

 - Code clean up, resolving memory leaks
 - Reading model parameters from a json
-- fullscreen mode
+- full screen mode
-- Removiing hardcoded file paths
+- Removing hardcoded file paths
-- Aditional pre-pattern image conversion:
+- Additional pre-pattern image conversion:
     - support for images with no alpha channel
     - support for images of different pixel color value storage sizes and types.